weiaicunzai/Tensorflow-practice/README.md

 # Tensorflow Practice

-I will be practicing Tensorflow using MNIST dataset.Mainly about simple low level Tensorflow API, as for high level API, such as Pretty Tensor, tf.layers, or Dataset and Estimator, etc., I won't be using them since some of them are deprecated, some of them are not that easy to use.
+I will be practicing Tensorflow using MNIST dataset.
+Mainly about basic low level Tensorflow API, as for high level API, such as Pretty Tensor, tf.layers, or Dataset and Estimator, etc., I won't be using them since some of them are deprecated, some of them are not that easy to use.
-Keras might be the standard API for Tensorflow, well developed and easy to use, so I recommand to use Keras as Tensorflow's high level API
+Keras might be the standard API for Tensorflow in the future, it was well developed and easy to use, so I recommand to use Keras as Tensorflow's high level API

 ## Requirement